Animal as a fully protected resource (JWT + scopes).

 Resource*Responseclasses emit the standard{"data": ...}(and"pagination"for list).
 NotoArray()to write. - Per-mode field visibility —

-excludeFromMode()hidesweightfrom the list endpoint; the rest of the endpoints still see it. - OpenAPI — all five operations are generated from the single resource.
+excludeFromMode()hidesanimal_uuidfrom the create body andweightfrom list responses; the rest of the endpoints still see both. - OpenAPI — all five operations are generated from the single resource.
 Add a field to

 AnimalResource::init()and every operation updates at once.